PRINCIPAL INVESTIGATOR

 Mokshitha Chimbili

 is an Undergraduate Research Assistant working under Dr. Nicole Landi at the University of Connecticut.
 She is currently a sophomore pursuing a Bachelor of Science in Molecular and Cell Biology with a minor in Urban and Community Studies.
 Mokshitha is mainly interested in studying genetic analyses to understand more about human disorders.
-She plans on attending medical school and continuing research
+She plans on attending medical school and continuing research |

-Abby is an Undergraduate Research Assistant working under Dr. Nicole Landi at the University of Connecticut.
-She is a junior in the honors program pursuing a Bachelor of Science in Psychological Sciences with a minor in Molecular and Cell Biology.
-She is interested in neuroscience and is considering a career in medicine or research.
+is an Undergraduate Research Assistant working under Dr. Nicole Landi at the University of Connecticut.
+He is currently a freshman pursuing a Bachelor of Science in Physiology and Neurobiology on a pre-medical track.
+He is interested in researching neurodegenerative and comprehension disorders.
+Brennan plans on attending medical school as an aspiring neurosurgeon with a focus on research. |

 Bella Rockhill

 is currently a Junior pursuing a degree in Psychological Sciences and Human Development and Family sciences at the University of Connecticut.
 She is an Undergraduate Research Assistant working under Dr. Nicole Landi in the LandiLab.
 She plans on continuing her education in graduate school, and she is considering a career as a Child Psychologist.
-Bella is primarily interested in language acquisition and reading comprehension in children.
+Bella is primarily interested in language acquisition and reading comprehension in children. |

 Brianna Carvalho

 is an undergraduate research assistant working under Dr. Nicole Landi at the University of Connecticut.
 She is currently a sophomore pursuing a Bachelor of Science in Psychological Sciences on the pre-medical track.
-She is interested in neuroscience and hopes to pursue a career as a neurologist while also conducting research.
+She is interested in neuroscience and hopes to pursue a career as a neurologist while also conducting research. |

 Erin O'Connor

 is an Undergraduate Research Assistant working under Dr. Nicole Landi at the University of Connecticut.
 She is currently doing research on Reading Comprehension in children.
 Erin is pursuing a Bachelor of Science in Psychological Sciences in the honors program.
-She has plans to obtain her PhD and become a neuropsychologist, with an interest in working with children.
+She has plans to obtain her PhD and become a neuropsychologist, with an interest in working with children. |

 Hannah Linder